galaxyproject/training-material/topics/computational-chemistry/tutorials/zauberkugel/tutorial.md

 # Pre-processing

 Prior to pharmacophore alignment, the predominant ionization state(s) of the query ligand as well as its 3D conformers should be generated.
-Also, the pharmacophore dataset will be splitted into a collection of individual pharmacophore files.
+Also, the pharmacophore dataset will be split into a collection of individual pharmacophore files.

-## Ligand Ionization State Generation
+## Ligand hydration

-More often than not, the bioactive form of a compound is its predominant form at physiologic pH (7.4).
-In this step, we predict the most probable ionnization state(s) of the query ligand at pH 7.4 with the cheiminformatics toolkit Openbabel ({% cite OBoyle2011 %}).
+More often than not, the bioactive form of a compound is its predominant form at physiological pH (7.4).
+In this step, we predict the most probable ionization state(s) of the query ligand at pH 7.4 with the cheminformatics toolkit OpenBabel ({% cite OBoyle2011 %}).

 > ### {% icon hands_on %} Hands-on 4: Add hydrogen atoms
 >